Total climbing: 843 ft

 Once the descent is complete, you can either make a left and complete the loop back to the parking lot or make a right and take the Tamcan trail.

 The Tamcan trail roughly mirrors the beginning mile of the Brushy Peak Loop trail from about 100 feet above.
 Slightly off the beaten path, it offers greater opportunities to run into wildlife both in the air and on the ground.
-It eventually descends back down to the Brushy Peak Loop trail which can be taken back to the parking lot or continued on towards the peak.
+Eventually descending back down to the Brushy Peak Loop trail, you can take it back to the parking lot or continued on towards the peak.